-- Made unemployment available to all Vermonters who can’t work because of coronavirus.
+- Made unemployment benefits available to all Vermonters who can’t work because of COVID-19.

-- Established an online form for initial unemployment insurance claims to help Vermonters submit claims more quickly.
+- Established an online form for initial unemployment insurance applications to help Vermonters submit claims more quickly.

-- Worked with the legislature to provide unemployment insurance experience rating relief to employers for temporary layoffs and good cause for quits due to COVID-19.
+- Worked with the Legislature to provide unemployment insurance experience rating relief to employers for employees who are laid off or unable to work due to COVID-19.

 - Directed insurers to cover any medically necessary COVID-19 testing without charging any out of pocket costs for the patient.

 - Required commercial insurers to waive cost-sharing requirements, such as co-payments, coinsurance or deductible requirements, for the diagnosis and treatment of COVID-19.
 The emergency regulation is retroactive to March 13, 2020, when State of Emergency was declared.

 - Directed insurers to make at least a 30-day supply of prescription medication available and encouraged insurers to make a larger supply available when appropriate.

 - The Department of Financial Regulation is working with MVP and Blue Cross Blue Shield to encourage the insurers to make sure no one loses their healthcare coverage during this time.